 -

-Douglas Kearney has published eight books ranging from poetry to essays to libretti.
-His most recent book is a collection of talks he presented for the Bagley Wright Lecture Series titled Optic Subwoof (Wave Books, 2022).
-His most recent poetry collection, Sho (Wave Books, 2021), is a Griffin Poetry Prize and Minnesota Book Award winner, and a National Book Award, Pen America, Hurston/Wright, Kingsley Tufts, and Big Other Book Award finalist.
+Douglas Kearney has published nine books ranging from poetry to essays to libretti.
+His most recent poetry book is I Imagine I Been Science Fiction Always, a collection of visual poetry.
+He is also the author of a collection of talks he presented for the Bagley Wright Lecture Series titled Optic Subwoof (Wave Books, 2022).
+His poetry collection, Sho (Wave Books, 2021), is a Griffin Poetry Prize and Minnesota Book Award winner, and a National Book Award, Pen America, Hurston/Wright, Kingsley Tufts, and Big Other Book Award finalist.
 He is the 2021 recipient of OPERA America’s Campbell Opera Librettist Prize, created and generously funded by librettist/lyricist Mark Campbell.
 Kearney is a 2022 McKnight Writing Fellow.
 A Whiting Writer’s and Foundation for Contemporary Arts Cy Twombly awardee with residencies/fellowships from Cave Canem, The Rauschenberg Foundation, and others, he teaches Creative Writing at the University of Minnesota–Twin Cities.

 -